This tutorial will help you create accessible tables in Microsoft Word and other Office products, like PowerPoint.

 If you use a table object instead (with a screen reader):

-- Students will hear when they’ve encountered a table.
+- Students will be notified when they encounter a table.

 - Column headers will be read aloud when they are tabbed through.